ICY105/Datapack-Utilities/README.md

 # Datapack-Utilities
-Datapack Utils aims to handle variaous complicated tasks and simplify them into something easy to use.
+Datapack Utils aims to handle various complicated tasks and simplify them into something easy to use.

 Datapack Utils currently Handles: